twooster/olpo/README.md

   // Synchronous or asynchronous function that creates pool
   // items.
 Item creation can be synchronous or asynchronous.
-  // Rejections and errors are _not_ handled by this library,
-  // so your create method should handle errors internally and
-  // always retry until creation succeeds.
   create: async () => {
     const cls = new SomeClass()
     await cls.connect()